Weekender: Belfast by bike

 The Great Light is approximately 130 years old and is one of the biggest optics of its kind in the world.
-It is an almighty specimen, weighing over ten tonnes and measuring over seven metres in height.
+It is an almighty specimen, weighing more than 10 tonnes and measuring over seven metres in height.
 It produced one of the strongest beams that a lighthouse has ever shone, hence the name.

 5 The Big Fish

 Known to locals as ‘the Big Fish’, the mosaic sculpture’s true name is the Salmon of Knowledge.
-Created by artist John Kindness, the sculpture is ten metres long and clad in tiles.
-Each one tells a story about the city using pictures, text, and newspaper cuttings.
+Created by artist John Kindness, the sculpture is 10 metres long and clad in tiles.
+Each one tells a story about the city using pictures, text and newspaper cuttings.

 6 St Joseph’s Church